nbicocchi/learn-java-core/src/main/java/com/nbicocchi/exercises/oop/README.md

 * public void deposit(double amount) depositing the specific amount into the account.
 * public void withdraw(double amount) withdrawing the specified amount from the account.

-The following diagram might provide some inspiration.
-Refer to the JavaDoc documentation for further details.
+Refer to the UML diagram, JavaDoc documentation, and unit tests for further inspiration.

 ```mermaid
 classDiagram